cgbann14/writing/src/guide-to-stele-1.md

 #Guide to Reading the First Eight Years of the Quota Lists#

 The Athenian Tribute Quota Lists recorded the *aparchai* on four stelae for the 49{>>(???ATL number)<<} years of tribute collection.
 I edited the first eight years of the lists, which are inscribed on Stele 1.
-Years 1-7 are inscribed on the obverse face and Year 8 is inscribed on the right lateral face.
+Years 1-2 are inscribed on both the obcerse and the lateral faces, Years 3-7 are inscribed on the obverse face, and Year 8 is inscribed on the right lateral face.

 Each year should be understood as an individual document.
 Stele 1 itself is not a single document, since it was inscribed on an annual basis over the course of many years.
 There is a heading for each document that gives the relative number of the year (i.e.: first, second) and the name of the secretary (Hellenotamiai).{>>Add note to chronology appendix:  why this cannot be secry of the Boule<<} While the relative year numbers can not correlate to the beginning of tribute collection at Delos,  the headings explicitly indicate that the quota lists were the beginning of *something* (e.g, the first time the league treasury was housed in Athens, or the first time *aparchai* were given to Athena).
 Underneath the header there are multiple columns listing the *aparchai* payment amount and the name of the place that contributed.
 The place name is usually, but not always, written as the nominative plural name for its people.

-## Character set ##

-The lists use the Attic alphabet which is slightly different from the alphabet readers of literary Ancient Greek are familiar with.
-No accents or breath marks are used.
-The table below allows the reader to convert the text to normalized literary Greek.

-![Transliteration Equivalences][img100]

-The payments are recorded using the Attic acrophonic numeral system.
-The character used to represent a number is determined by the first letter of the word for that letter (e.g. Π represents 5 drachmae because the word for five is πέντε).
-Unlike the Roman numeral system, the acrophonic system is only additive (e.g. 9 drachmae is ΠΙΙΙΙ not ΙΔ).
-The number five in increasing orders of magnitude are represented with composites of pi (e.g. 50 is written as a delta nesting within a pi since 5X10=50).

 ![Calculating Tribute Payments][img101]

 [img101]: images/CalculatingTributePayments.png

-[img100]: images/TransliterationEquivalences.png